vanshu25/Titanic_Survival/README.md

 # Titanic_Survival

-This Machine Learning model will predict if I would have survived during titanic sinking
+This Machine Learning model will predict if I could have survived during titanic sinking